| IP Hard Phones Having used the

 come up later as I discuss how I eventually configured other IP

+phones to work on my system.
 After my aborted attempts to configure the 3Com phone, and

 after checking the interoperability list, I then picked up a